-We generally acquire and hold investments with a medium to long-term view, on the basis of perceived value and growth opportunities and the ability of management teams to effectively execute business plans.
-We manage our investment portfolio in-house, relying upon the broad industry knowledge and expertise of management to identify and evaluate investment opportunities and monitor the investee companies on an on-going basis.
+The Corporation generally acquires and holds investments with a medium to long-term view, on the basis of perceived value and growth opportunities and the ability of management teams to effectively execute business plans.
+The Corporation manages its investment portfolio in-house, relying upon the broad industry knowledge and expertise of management to identify and evaluate investment opportunities and monitor the investee companies on an on-going basis.